“I come from a radical and revolutionary lineage.”

 Paulo Coelhe: The Alchemist

-Robin Wall Kimmerer: Braiding Sweetgrass and Gathering Moss
+Robin Wall Kimmerer: Braiding Sweetgrass, Gathering Moss, The Serviceberry

 Rudolfo Anaya: Bless Me Última